Journées du Patrimoine 2025 in Paris: Collège de France offers a program of exceptional tours

 In addition to tours of the vaulted rooms and showcases of artifacts from archaeological digs in Gallo-Roman and medieval Paris, or theteachers' assembly hall, there's also an experimental science laboratory and a large terrace offering an unparalleled view of Paris!

-Programme of the Journées du Patrimoine 2024 at the Collège de France :
+Programme of the Journées du Patrimoine 2025 at the Collège de France in Paris :

 • Visit the historic Collège de France site

-On the Marcelin-Berthelot site, the establishment's historic site, the Collège de France assembly room, where solemn deliberations are held, will be exceptionally open to the public during these days.
-The public will be able to discover the furniture and decor emblematic of the institution, and meet the professors of the Collège de France.
-The itinerary will also allow visitors to discover the main courtyard of the Collège de France, the art deco rotunda of the physics-chemistry-biology building and the terrace offering a magnificent view of Paris.
+On the Marcelin Berthelot site, the Collège de France assembly room, where solemn deliberations are held, will be exceptionally open to visitors during these days.
+You'll be able to discover the institution's emblematic furnishings and decor, and meet the Collège de France's professors.
+The itinerary will also allow you to discover the Cour d'Honneur and the Cour Letarouilly of the Collège de France, the Marguerite de Navarre amphitheatre, the art deco rotunda of the physics-chemistry-biology building and the terrace offering a magnificent view of Paris.
 Books published by the Collège de France will be on sale and signed by their authors.
 Various souvenir items in the Collège de France colors will be available from the temporary boutique opened for the occasion.

 Marcelin-Berthelot site

-Free access to the site's facilities, including the Collège de France assembly hall and access to the roof terrace of the research building.
+Free-access tour of the site, including the Collège de France assembly hall and access to the roof terrace of the research building.

 • Book signings by Collège de France professors

-The books will be on sale at the ephemeral boutique opened for the occasion, along with various souvenir items in the colors of the Collège de France.
+The books will be on sale at the temporary boutique opened for the occasion, along with various souvenir items in the Collège de France colors.

 • Visit to the Institut des Civilisations at the Collège de France

-For the European Heritage Days on September 21 and 22, 2024, the Collège de France is opening its doors to you for an exceptional tour of its two sites in the heart of the Latin Quarter.
+On the occasion of the European Heritage Days, the Collège de France opens its doors to you for an exceptional tour of its two sites in the heart of the Latin Quarter.
 This itinerary will enable you to appreciate the richness and diversity of the heritage and missions of an illustrious establishment, dedicated for five centuries to the advancement of knowledge.

 Cardinal-Lemoine site

-Free access to all areas of the Institut des Civilisations, including the garden level and the Byzantine and Ottoman libraries.
+Free access to the Institut des Civilisations, including the garden level and the Byzantine and Ottoman libraries.

 • Mini lectures by Collège de France professors

-On the occasion of the 2024 European Heritage Days, the professors of the Collège de France are offering a series of 30-minute mini-conferences on their research themes.
+To mark the European Heritage Days 2025, Collège de France professors are offering a series of 30-minute mini-conferences on their research topics.

 Practical information